300ms/js-capstone-project/README.md

 * On the boot scene, click on Highscores button to see the top 5 highscores
 * Enter a name into the input field and click on New Game button to start a new game.
-* Use arrow keys to run around the map, there are randomly spawned enemies.
-Find and fight :)
+* Use arrow keys to walk around the map, there are invisible, randomly spawned enemies.
+Find and destroy :)
 * For each enemy unit you destroy, earn 10 pts.
 For each hero of yours gets destroyed, lose 10 pts.
 * Click "ESC" button to save your score and turn back to the boot scene.